Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 + Crash detection if you miss the endstop or something is not connected right.
 + Maximal adjustment (+/-0,5mm default)
 + Maximal deviation between samples (0,005mm default)
-+ Retries if crash protection triggers or deviation exceeded
++ Retry with extra nozzle cleaning if crash protection triggers
 + You can only use AUTO_OFFSET and AUTO_OFFSET_START.
 Submacros for calculations can’t be used directly
 + Unable to home via endstop if hotend is below 150°C (to squish ooze away)